sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ## Design (Incremental Pod Installation)

 ### Installation Option and Flags
 Enabling incremental pod installation will be gated by the installation option `incremental_installation` that depends on `generate_multiple_pod_projects` also being enabled.
-This is necessary because there is no performance improvement without `generate_multiple_pod_projects` enabled since the single pods project will regenerate itself entirely for every installation.
+This is necessary because there is no performance improvement without `generate_multiple_pod_projects` enabled since the single pods project will regenerate `Pods.xcodeproj` entirely for every installation.
 We will raise an exception in the `PodfileValidator` class if this condition isn't met.

 In addition to the installation option, we will add a new installation flag `--clean-install` that can be used to ignore the contents of the cache and force a complete installation.